Brian Kemp

-Early life
+Early life and education

 Kemp was born in Athens, Georgia, the son of William L. Kemp II, into a prominent family with a history of political power.
-Kemp's grandfather Julian H. Cox was a member of the Georgia Legislature.
+Kemp's maternal grandfather, Julian H. Cox, was a member of the Georgia Legislature.

-Kemp went to the private Athens Academy until ninth grade, when he transferred to Clarke Central High School to play football for Billy Henderson; he graduated in 1983.
-He later graduated from the University of Georgia, where he majored in agriculture.
+Kemp attended the private Athens Academy until ninth grade, and then transferred to Clarke Central High School to play football for Billy Henderson; he graduated in 1983.
+In 1987, he graduated from the University of Georgia, where he majored in agriculture.

-Early career
+Career

 Kemp was a home builder and developer before entering politics.
+He founded Kemp Properties, a property management and real estate investment business, was a founding director of First Madison Bank, and served on the St. Mary’s Hospital Board.

-He served as a Georgia State Senator from 2003 to 2007 after defeating the Democratic incumbent Doug Haines.
+Kemp served as a Georgia state senator from 2003 to 2007 after defeating the Democratic incumbent, Doug Haines in District 46.
 In 2006, Kemp ran for Agriculture Commissioner of Georgia.
 He finished second in the primary, but lost the runoff to Gary Black.
 Kemp declared his candidacy for State Senate District 47 when incumbent Ralph Hudgens planned to run for Congress in Georgia's 10th congressional district, but Hudgens instead ran for reelection, changing Kemp's plans.

 Georgia Secretary of State

-In early 2010, Kemp was appointed Georgia Secretary of State by then-Governor Sonny Perdue.
+In early 2010, Kemp was appointed Georgia Secretary of State by then-governor Sonny Perdue.
 Kemp won the 2010 election for a full term as secretary of state with 56.4% of the vote, to 39.4% for Democratic nominee Georganna Sinkfield.
 Four years later, Kemp was reelected.

 Kemp rejects the conclusion by the United States Intelligence Community that Russia interfered in the 2016 election.
 Amid Russian interference in the 2016 election, Kemp denounced the Obama administration's efforts to strengthen election system security, including improving access to federal cybersecurity assistance, calling the efforts an assault on states' rights.

 After narrowly winning the 2018 gubernatorial election, Kemp resigned as secretary of state in anticipation of becoming governor.